 - The grip size of the racket is G1

 - This racket is on the heavier side and weighs 90 grams

-- Beam Width of this racker is 26.8 grams
+- The beam Width of this racker is 26.8 grams

-Apacs Z-Ziggler Grey Unstrung Badminton Racket has similar to the Yonex Voltric z-force II badminton racket.
-If you love playing sharper shot and accurate drop shots and netting play then racket might be the one for you.
+Apacs Z-Ziggler limited edition Unstrung Badminton Racket has similar to the Yonex Voltric z-force II badminton racket.
+If you love playing sharper shots and accurate drop shots and netting play then racket might be the one for you.
 This racker is produced with a new technology called “triple-speed system frame” which lets you join some of the main factors of badminton.
-Exceptional strength and swift handling to give you enhanced performance skills with more strength and more command over the racket.
+Exceptional strength and swift handling give you enhanced performance skills with more strength and more command over the racket.
 The compact frame of this racket increases the pace of your swings which eventually improves your overall performance.

 APACS Dual Power Speed Version Unstrung Badminton Racket